dewolfe001/coverflow_sdc/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 The plugin to orchestrate the display of items in a coverflow format.
 Uses the Flipster Coverflow JQuery library (https://github.com/drien/jquery-flipster).
+More info: http://products.shawndewolfe.com/product/coverflow-sdc/

 == Description ==